gazpachu/joanmira/pages/blog/2014-11-29---tutorial-how-to-build-a-multi-player-quiz-app-with-sails-js/index.md

 });
 ```

 The first thing you will notice is that we are not using "onReady/onLoad" to start the app.
 In this case, I've decided to use the "connect" event of the socket.io library as the entry point to load everything else.
-The reason of this is to avoid loading the app before we even have a socket connection.
+The reason for this is to avoid loading the app before we even have a socket connection.
 If there's no socket available for whatever connection issue, then we don't load the app.

-Right since the beginning, we load all the frontend modules prefixed with `QW_MODULES`.
-Probably we don't need all of them in the login/signup page, but that's part of an optimization stage that it's not necessary now.
+Right from the beginning, we load all the frontend modules prefixed with `QW_MODULES`.
+Probably we don't need all of them on the login/signup page, but that's part of an optimization stage that it's not necessary now.
 The next three functions are socket.io callbacks.
-We are basically subscribing to those messages: "hello", "user" and "chat".
+We are subscribing to those messages: "hello", "user" and "chat".
 Whenever the backend emits one of those messages, the frontend will receive it.
-This is call the [pub/sub pattern](http://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) (publish/subscribe).
+This is called the [pub/sub pattern](http://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) (publish/subscribe).
 In some of these callbacks, we can find that the message has a verb attached.
 Sails.js automatically creates events for verbs like "created", "destroyed" and a few more when we interact with the models.
 In this case, we are calling the addUser and removeUser functions in our frontend user module whenever the backend emits an automatic event when a user is created or destroyed.
 This is what makes the framework so powerful.

 The "hello" callback is triggered when a successful connection is made.
 If the user reloads the page, it will trigger again.
-Now, from the frontend we can also emit messages!, that's what we do in lines 13 and 14.
+Now, from the front-end we can also emit messages! that's what we do in lines 13 and 14.
 The first line uses "get" to retrieve a list of users from the backend API and sends it to the updateUserList method in the frontend user module.
-Sails.js generates automatic JSON views of the controllers and their actions that are accesible by the URL that matches the name of the controller &amp; action:
+Sails.js generates automatic JSON views of the controllers and their actions that are accessible by the URL that matches the name of the controller &amp; action:

 - "User" controller, "index" action -> /user
 - "User" controller, "chat" action -> /user/chat

 You can try it yourself.
-Login in Quiz Wars and visit [http://localhost:1337/user](http://localhost:1337/user)
+Login to Quiz Wars and visit [http://localhost:1337/user](http://localhost:1337/user)

 The next callback, "chat", is used to update the gameplay and the chat messages.
 Honestly, instead of "chat" we could have called it "quiz" or "game"...
-It's main purpose is to act as a virtual router that redirects messages to the right frontend function.
+Its main purpose is to act as a virtual router that redirects messages to the right frontend function.

 Sadly, the "disconnect" callback is not working :-( I'm not sure why.
 I've tried to put it inside the "connect" function but it didn't work.
 Please let me know if you make it work.
 We are using it to display a message in the chat room when the user leaves the app.

 ### The user module

-This module is quite self explanatory. "addUser" and "removeUser" take care of updating the users <table> by adding/removing a <tr> and updating the UI (enabling/disabling the quiz button).
-The "updateUserList" function resets the table when one a new user connects to the app or when someones leaves.
+This module is quite self-explanatory. "addUser" and "removeUser" take care of updating the users <table> by adding/removing a <tr> and updating the UI (enabling/disabling the quiz button).
+The "updateUserList" function resets the table when a new user connects to the app or when someone leaves.

 ```javascript
 var QW_MODULES = (function (modules, $) {